 Read more: The study on the new Syrian Press by Soazig Dollet for CFI

 - State’s authorities can also strictly regulate the content to assure compliance with their guidelines.
-For instance, strict editorial policies are imposed on media organizations and restrictions on the content publicly disclosed.
+For instance, strict editorial policies are imposed on media organisations and restrictions are put in place on the content publicly disclosed.

 - Political elites can also refuse the establishment of new private media while rejecting accreditation to journalists willing to access the conflict zones.

 - Lastly, in times of conflict, the governmental organs can hold substantial control over the media.
 Strict regulating legislations are also applicable for online information, namely social media and blogs.
-In some countries, governments frequently shut down the internet and arrest bloggers while banning social media platforms.
-Unfortunately, the democratization of online platforms greatly facilitated the proliferation of disinformation discourses and propaganda discourses.
-The government can publish misinformation deliberately for their personal use and interests.
-Hence, those discourses intend at supporting their conflict’s strategy, military actions, and silence oppression.
+In some countries, governments frequently shut down the internet, arrest bloggers, and ban social media platforms.
+Unfortunately, the democratisation of online platforms greatly facilitated the proliferation of disinformation discourses and propaganda discourses.
+The government can deliberately publish misinformation for their personal use and interests.
+Hence, those discourses intend to support their conflict’s strategy, military actions, and to silence oppression.

-Unfortunately, it makes it more arduous for international organizations to grasp the living conditions and the population’s true needs in times of conflict(4).
+Unfortunately, it makes it more arduous for international organisations to grasp the living conditions and the population’s true needs in times of conflict(4).